Helical Topological Superconducting Pairing at Finite Excitation Energies: Abstract

 \section{Abstract}

-We propose a new type of helical topological superconductivity away from the Fermi surface in three-dimensional time-reversal-symmetric odd-parity multiband superconductors.
+We propose helical topological superconductivity away from the Fermi surface in three-dimensional time-reversal-symmetric odd-parity multiband superconductors.
 In these systems, pairing between electrons originating from different bands is responsible for the corresponding topological phase transition.
 Consequently, a pair of helical topological Dirac surface states emerges at finite excitation energies.
 These helical Dirac surface states are tunable in energy by chemical potential and strength of band-splitting.
-They are protected by pseudospin rotation symmetry.
+They are protected by time-reversal symmetry combined with crystalline two-fold rotation symmetry.
 We suggest concrete materials in which this phenomenon could be observed.

 \textit{Introduction.}\textemdash The search for intrinsic topological superconductors has been an active research area in the condensed matter community for many years \citep{Review-2013,Review-2015-1,Review-2015-2,Review-2017,Review-2018}.
 In weakly interacting systems, the essential ingredient for intrinsic topological phase transitions (TPTs) is a weak attractive electron-electron interaction appearing close to the Fermi surface.
-This results in particular bulk properties including topological superconducting gaps \citep{Gapped-2008,Gapped-2009,Gapped-2009-1,Gapped-2010-1,Gapped-2010-2,Gapped-2010-3,Gapped-2011,PairingMatrices-2015,PairingMatrices-2016,HOTI-super-2018-1,HOTI-super-2018-2,HOTI-super-2019,HOTI-super-2020}, possibly with nodes \citep{NodeLine-2002,NodeLine-2006,NodeLine-2010,NodeLine-2014,NodeLine-2015,2DNodes,PairingMatrices-2018,PairingMatrices-2020,NodeLine-2021}.
+This results in particular bulk properties including topological superconducting gaps \citep{Gapped-2008,Gapped-2009,Gapped-2009-1,Gapped-2010-1,Gapped-2010-2,Gapped-2010-3,Gapped-2011,PairingMatrices-2015,PairingMatrices-2016,HOTI-super-2018-1,HOTI-super-2018-2,HOTI-super-2019,HOTI-super-2020}, possibly with nodes \citep{NodeLine-2002,NodeLine-2006,NodeLine-2010,NodeLine-2014,NodeLine-2015,2DNodes,CongjunPRB,PairingMatrices-2018,PairingMatrices-2020,NodeLine-2021}.
 Due to particle-hole symmetry, the bulk-boundary correspondence allows for emergent Majorana boundary states protected by band topology.